Inspired by Patrick McKenzie, I decided to write a “year in review” article.

 Do not worry – we are probably not going to place ads on the site.
 Ads will be a distraction to our readers, and, anyway, we don’t have enough traffic in order to generate any considerable revenue.
 Currently, the primary idea for monetization is a premium content.

 Except for that, I would like to deliver at least three conference talks in 2018, and have all of them recorded in a good quality.

 Two of these talks are the ones that I already gave last year: Dependency Injection in Android and Activities and Fragments are not MVx Views.
 The third one will be either about unit testing, or about offline work.

 My idea for a product in software developers recruitment space is still on the table, but I already understand that it is huge and might take years to realize.
 Therefore, by the end of 2018, I would just want to get to a live MVP in order to see whether my gut feeling about the potential of this product is correct.

 Last but not least, there are some expectations related to my parents’ desire to get grandchildren from me, but this is not the kind of blog where readers would like to hear more of that, right? 🙂

-Finally, I would like to thank you, our readers and subscribers, for reading, commenting and sharing our articles in 2017.
-I hope that we will be able to deliver to you lots of new and useful content in 2018 as well.
+Finally, I would like to thank you, our readers and subscribers, for reading, commenting and sharing my articles in 2017.
+I hope that I will be able to deliver to you lots of new and useful content in 2018 as well.

 Feel free to leave your comments and questions below.
 If you do, please add a word “rabbit” somewhere inside the comment such that we know how many of you read the post till the end.